plone/buildout.coredev/docs/issues.rst

 When Mr. Developer is Unhappy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-mr.developer is never unhappy, except when it is.
+``mr.developer`` is never unhappy, except when it is.
 Although this technically isn't a buildout issue, it happens when running buildout so I'm putting it under buildout issues.

 When working with the dev instance, especially with all the moving back and forth between github and svn, you may have an old copy of a src package.
 The error looks like::

     mr.developer: Can't update package 'Products.CMFPlone' because its URL doesn't match.

-As long as you don't have any pending commits, you just need to remove the package from src/ and it will recheck it out for you when it updates.
+As long as you don't have any pending commits, you just need to remove the package from :file:`src/` and it will recheck it out for you when it updates.

 You can also get such fun errors as::